5 Reasons You Should Never Get a 30-Year Mortgage

 5. 15-Year Mortgages pay off in 15 years – Do you want 30 years of debt or 15 years of debt?
 Bottom line is you can help build your wealth and net worth in 15 years, or you can do it over the course of 30 years.
 Choose 15!
 That gives you 15 less years of your life without mortgage debt.

 My suggestion is simply this: Think about what is best for you long term, as in 15 years down the road.
-If that is to be still in debt and still strapped with hundreds of thousands of dollars of interest payments to go and 15 more years of making a mortgage payment, then have at it and get your 30-Year Mortgage.
-But if you want to have your home paid for in full, the entire price of that house added to your net worth, no more interest payments going into the hands of a bank, and no debt, then do what I did, and get smart, and get a 15-Year Mortgage.
+If that is to be still in debt and still strapped with hundreds of thousands of dollars of interest payments to go, then have at it and get your 30-Year Mortgage.
+But if you want to have your home paid for in full, the entire price of that house added to your net worth, and no more interest payments going into the hands of a bank, and no debt, then do what I did, and get smart, and get a 15-Year Mortgage.
 If that means re-financing, then do it.